-This program provides students with 1000 hours of academic and hands-on training which prepares them to perform certain clinical and administrative duties in hospitals and physician offices.
+This program provides students with 1000 total clock hours of academic, hands-on and clinical training which prepares them to perform certain clinical and administrative duties in hospitals and physician offices.
 The duties of a Medical Assistant include, but are not limited to, administrative functions in the medical office, basic patient care, taking medical history, performing lab testing, taking vital signs, drawing blood, giving injections, removing sutures, assisting with examinations, performing diagnostic procedures and more.

-Our program offers students the opportunity to get FOUR certifications in one program.
+Our program offers students the opportunity to earn FOUR certifications.
 Qualified students will be able to take the American Medical Technologist (AMT) certification test to become a Registered Medical Assistant (RMA) along with certifications for Phlebotomy, EKG, and Electronic Health Records Specialist.

 - Classes meet 4:00pm to 10:00pm Mondays through Thursdays

-- Externship hours vary based on clinical site
+- Externship weekly hours vary based on clinical site *

 Medical Assistants are employed in private medical practices, clinics, hospitals and medical laboratories.
 Specific jobs held by Medical Assistants include, but are not limited to, physician’s medical assistant, medical office receptionist, billing clerk, office manager, and clinical supervisor.

-- High School diploma or its recognized equivalent
+- Possess a valid High School diploma, GED or its recognized equivalent

 - Possess the ability to understand and convey information effectively